unsol/design/eth_interface.md

 -   `length` **i32** the data length
 -   `resultOffset` **i32ptr** the memory offset to write the new contract address to (`address`)

+*Note*: `create` will clear the return buffer in case of success or may fill it with data coming from `revert`.

 **Returns**

 `result` **i32** Returns 1 or 0 depending on if the VM trapped on the message or not